creativecommons/index-prototype/README.md

 ## WIP

-🚧 **Notice 2022.12.07**: This repository is currently unstable and in development.
-All current work is done via direct commits to the `main` branch and as such is not currently accepting PRs.
+🚧 **Notice 2022.03.08**: This repository is currently unstable and in development.
+Most current work is done via PR now, and minimally via direct commits to the `main` branch.
+It is currently accepting corrective PRs, and moving towards accepting feature/functionality PRs.

 ## Overview